Best Plagiarism Checkers Compared

 Scribbr does not store the uploaded documents, sell them to third parties, or share them with academic institutions.
 Data is automatically deleted after 30 days, or students can opt to manually delete their document after the check.

-Scribbr has live and responsive customer support to assist students in multiple languages.
+Scribbr has live and responsive customer support to assist users in multiple languages.
 There is easy access to a plagiarism checker guide and other free resources about plagiarism.

-Scribbr also has a happiness guarantee, where students receive a new check or refund if they aren’t satisfied for any reason.
+Scribbr also has a happiness guarantee, where users receive a new check or refund if they aren’t satisfied for any reason.

 Try Scribbr’s Plagiarism Checker now